Utility Equipment Parts, LLC

 Like most inventions, the articulated boom lift, commonly known as the cherry picker, was invented due to frustration.
 In 1944 Jay Eitel was picking cherries at his summer job in sunny California.
 He became annoyed with the inefficient process of having to climb up and down the ladder each time he moved to a new picking spot.
 Add to that, the safety issues of carrying a heavy basket up and down a ladder on uneven ground.

 His frustration led to innovation.
 Mr. Eitel worked evenings and weekends to build an easily maneuverable, telescoping, steel structure mounted on a truck chassis with a simple one-lever control.
 By the end of World War II, he started his own company known as the Telsta Corporation and the bucket-lift became the “cherry picker.”
-The design was used by the Bell Telephone Company and many other utilities and is still in use today.
+This aerial lift design was used by the Bell Telephone Company and many other utilities and is still in use today.

 The Boom Lift